lambdaclass/concrete/ROADMAP.md

-checked against it, so the oracle is true by construction, not by fuzzing (`IntArith`, feature matrices, counterexample/replay gates); and (2) **facts committed once** — every semantic fact (type, cap, ownership, arithmetic policy, evidence class, resolved identity) is stamped once and never re-derived downstream.
+checked against it, so the oracle is true by construction, not by fuzzing (`IntArith`, feature matrices, counterexample/replay gates); and (2) **facts committed once** — every semantic fact (type, cap, ownership/value-flow, arithmetic policy, evidence class, resolved identity) is stamped once and never re-derived downstream.
 The key escalation this phase drives is from *gates that DETECT drift* to *types that FORBID it*: shared predicates and pass-agreement gates catch disagreement after the fact, but certificate-carrying IR makes re-derivation unrepresentable.
 That is the